ameinhardt/rollup-plugin-oss/README.md

 ```

 ## Test
-Tests are run by [jest](https://jestjs.io/).
-If test coverage shows 0%, try to delete the compiled `index.js` first.
+Tests are run by [jest](https://jestjs.io/) against the outcome of the build process, i.e. `index.js`.

 ## Example output
 Get an example output for this library by running cloning the repository (with `--recurse-submodules`)